Home / Products / Candirap-TF Tablet /

 CONSULT YOUR DOCTOR

-Candirap-TF Tablet is probably unsafe to use during breastfeeding.
+Candirap-TF Tablet may be unsafe to use during breastfeeding.
 Limited human data suggests that the drug may pass into the breastmilk and harm the baby.
+It should be used only if the expected benefit outweighs the potential risk.
+Please consult your doctor.

 Driving